Heartburn In Teens: Causes, Symptoms, And Treatment

 • Sore throat

 Your teen may experience heartburn while lying down or bending after eating.
 Although heartburn can be associated with a heart attack in adults, it may not apply to teens.
-This chest discomfort due to acid reflux can be alleviated with some over-the-counter antacids.
+This chest discomfort or chest pain in teens due to acid reflux can be alleviated with some over-the-counter antacids.
 However, if the problem persists, you may consult a doctor to identify the exact cause and treat it.

 Causes Of Heartburn In Teenagers